2.c) The freedom of living beings

-If we had to look for a trend of philosophy that sustains or coincides with the base of the General Theory of the Conditional Evolution of Life, we would have to say that the most adequate would be the theory of Vitalism.
+If we had to look for a trend of philosophy that sustains or coincides with the base of the Conditional Evolution, we would have to say that the most adequate would be the theory of Vitalism.

 The vital impulse systems will be those that, for one reason or another, behave as if they were living beings or, at least have many of the basic characteristics.

 I consider the superior animals as symbiotic macro-societies of more basic units with a life of their own, like cells.

 The problems relate to those presented when studying the structure of the brain and the brain functions by the degree of complexity.
 The trends of modularity and connectionism in the brain suppose two philosophic approaches that could easily be complementary.